 Paragraph 3 was the most-litigated provision.
 The statutory text read: 'A building or part of a building counts as a dwelling if it is used or suitable for use as a single dwelling, or is in the process of being constructed or adapted for such use.'
 Land that subsisted for the benefit of the building (gardens, grounds, ancillary structures) was treated as part of the dwelling.
 The deceptively simple wording produced a decade of tribunal litigation over what 'suitable for use as a single dwelling' meant in practice, particularly for secondary structures attached or appurtenant to a main residence.

 The leading dwelling-definition authority is Fiander and Brower v HMRC [2021] UKFTT 190 (TC08020), with the subsequent Upper Tribunal decision [2023] UKUT 22 (TCC) refining the test.
-The First-tier Tribunal in Fiander set out a multi-factor analysis focused on physical configuration, the degree of physical and functional separation from the main dwelling, the existence of separate access, the presence of facilities supporting independent occupation (notably kitchen and bathroom), and the practical capacity for the secondary accommodation to function as a standalone dwelling at the effective date.
+The First-tier Tribunal in Fiander set out a multi-factor analysis focused on physical configuration, the degree of physical and functional separation from the main dwelling, the existence of separate access, the presence of facilities supporting independent occupation (a kitchen and bathroom in particular), and the practical capacity for the secondary accommodation to function as a standalone dwelling at the effective date.
 The Upper Tribunal sequel constrained adviser arguments that mere physical separation without functional independence would suffice; some inherent suitability for separate occupation had to be present, not merely a future capacity that could be created by modification.

 In practice the tribunals weighted most heavily: whether the annexe had its own kitchen and bathroom facilities (not merely a kettle or microwave); whether it had separate access from the main dwelling, ideally a separate street-facing entrance; whether it had its own utility metering or at least separable supply; whether its physical configuration would support a long-term separate occupier without further modification; and whether the local-authority planning treatment recognised it as a separate residential unit.
 Annexes that satisfied four or more of these factors typically qualified; annexes that lacked one or more of the core elements typically did not.